tkhamez/eve-api-php/docs/Api/MarketApi.md

 List open orders from a corporation

-List open market orders placed on behalf of a corporation  Requires one of the following EVE corporation role(s): Accountant, Trader
+List open market orders placed on behalf of a corporation

 ### Example